learn-static/hist-320/content/2-dh.md

 Because of this, Digital Humanities projects can take a variety of forms.
 Take a few minutes to explore two or three Digital Humanities projects recently nominated for the 2020 Digital Humanities Awards: <http://dhawards.org/dhawards2020/results/>.
+Scroll down the page to check out the different categories of projects.
+Which categories appeal to you to the most?

 Most importantly, when we engage in Digital Humanities and Digital History projects, it is not to *replace* traditional humanities research methods.
 Rather, the digital tools we use can *extend* the possibilities of deep thinking and criticism that characterize the humanities.